rkapl123/DBAddin/docs/DBSheets.md

 *   `DBidentifierCCS`**N**: used to identify the database within DBSheetConnString.
 *   `DBSheetDefinitions`**N**: path to the stored DBSheetdefinitions (default directory of assign DBsheet definitions and load/save DBSheet Definitions).
 *   `dbGetAll`**N**: command for retrieving all databases/schemas from the database can be entered (for (MS) SQL server this is "`sp_helpdb`" for Oracle its "`select user-name from sys.all_users`".
-*   `dbGetAllFieldName`**N**: If the result of above command has more than one column (like in sqlserver), you have to give the fieldname where the databases can be retrieved from.
+*   `dbGetAllFieldName`**N**: If the result of above command has more than one column (like in sql-server), you have to give the fieldname where the databases can be retrieved from.
 *   `ownerQualifier`**N**: default owner qualifier for table when loading DBSheet definitions, if table name is not fully qualified (legacy DBSheet definitions).
 *   `connIDPrefixDBtype`: Legacy definitions from the old DBAddin can be loaded as well, the Database is retrieved from the entry `connID`, this might be prefixed (e.g. by MSSQL), which can be removed by this setting.